kkm24132/ReinforcementLearning/README.md

 - [Applications in real world](https://towardsdatascience.com/applications-of-reinforcement-learning-in-real-world-1a94955bcd12)
 - [RL Cheatsheets](https://github.com/kkm24132/ReinforcementLearning/blob/main/01_Introduction/RL_CheatSheet.pdf)
 - [bsuite - Behavior Suite for RL from DeepMind team](https://github.com/deepmind/bsuite)
+- [Actor-Critic Reinforcement Learning for Energy Optimization in Hybrid Production Environments](https://www.researchgate.net/publication/338374927_Actor-Critic_Reinforcement_Learning_for_Energy_Optimization_in_Hybrid_Production_Environments) - management and optimisation of energy flows.
+Everything from the world of power grids could be optimised with RL.
+From operations and maintenance of microgrids to the optimisation of emergency control procedures, RL could be applied to all the control flows.
+Heating, ventilation and air conditioning systems (HVAC) are another candidate for optimisation, as energy consumption is a huge cost factor for all industrial sites.

 ![Bsuite from DeepMind team](https://github.com/kkm24132/ReinforcementLearning/blob/main/01_Introduction/RadarPlot_BSuite_RL.png)